Ashutoshjha0007/Intel_Unnati_chatbot_Ashutosh_Jha/README.md

 step 10 : ask questions
 Now , you can look at the pdf i have uploaded named ***"input"*** and ask questions from that pdf , at ***FIRST*** the chatbot will give you the ***CONTEXT*** and then the ***ANSWER***

-in case you want to test with another pdf , download it